eieye/searchable_speaking_lexicon/README.md

 [Schulentwicklung NRW Grundwortschatz](https://www.schulentwicklung.nrw.de/cms/grundwortschatz-nrw/grundwortschatz/wortfilter/index.html) (533 entries)
 and [Grundwortschatz Berlin-Brandenburg Klasse 1-2 und 3-4](https://bildungsserver.berlin-brandenburg.de/deutsch-grundschule) (about 700 entries), with some overlap.<br>

-It has been expanded by another 1000 entries specifically for German as a Second Language (DaZ), focusing on foundational schema-representative words (establishing vowel quality/length and "Lautprinzip") and derivatives (illustrating morphologic/orthographic constancy or "Stammprinzip").<br>
+It has been expanded by another 1000 entries specifically for German as a Second Language (DaZ), focusing on foundational schema-representative words (establishing vowel quality/length and "Lautprinzip") and derivatives (illustrating morphologic/orthographic constancy or "Stammprinzip").
-As a guide, syllables that deviate from regular basic phonetic transcription are indicated by *kursive type*.
+As a guide, syllables that deviate from regular basic phonetic transcription are indicated by *kursive* type.
 In the current distribution these constitute less than 10% of the inventory.<br>
 <br>

 **SEARCHING FOR PATTERNS (ENTER A TEXT SEARCH)**<br>